jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_constraint_rules.rst

 .. | array_constraint              | string  | all_in_one_line | grey box         | array range indication |
 .. +-------------------------------+---------+-----------------+------------------+------------------------+

-The following code illustrates a multiline constraint and where the options will be applied.
+The following figure illustrates a multiline constraint and where the options will be applied.

 .. image:: img/constraints_code.png